About Us

 • Founder

-Liz lives with her husband and two daughters in Tuscaloosa, Alabama.
-Rooted was inspired by her beautiful and brilliant nephew, Hayes.
-Walking with her sister through Hayes' life-limiting diagnosis of Duchenne Muscular Dystrophy has inspired her to create programs and services for all children and families who need extra support.
+Liz lives in Tuscaloosa with her husband and two daughters.
+Rooted was inspired by her nephew, Hayes - a beautiful, brilliant boy whose devastating diagnosis of Duchenne Muscular Dystrophy called her to build something that could hold families like his.
+Programs and services for every child who needs a little extra support.